josephrocca/jax-perspective-transform/README.md

 # jax-perspective-transform
-Image perspective transform hastily ported from Kornia (Pytorch) to JAX/Numpy.
+Image perspective transform port/copypasta from Kornia (Pytorch) to JAX/Numpy.
 Could be buggy.
 Most of the docstrings and comments in the code should be mostly ignored because they're based on the old torch code.
-The relevant function is `warp_perspective`.
+The main function is `warp_perspective`.
 [It's docstring](https://github.com/josephrocca/jax-perspective-transform/blob/main/module.py#L8) should be correct regarding the available options/parameters.

 ## Example
 ```python